-Certain of our named executive officers are entitled to payments upon a termination of employment or a change in control.
+Our named executive officers are entitled to payments upon a termination of employment or a change in control.

 Richard Toselli, M.D., President, Chief Executive Officer, and Director.
 Under our employment agreement with Dr. Toselli, if his employment is terminated by us without cause, or by Dr. Toselli for "good reason," in the absence of a "change in control" (as defined in the 2015 Plan) then (i) we are obligated to pay severance (consisting of base salary in effect at the time of termination) to Dr. Toselli for a period of 18 months, plus continued health insurance benefits for a period of 18 months and (ii) the unvested portion of any stock options held by him will vest as with respect to an additional 12 months.
 If Dr. Toselli's employment is terminated by us without cause, or by Dr. Toselli for "good reason" within 12 months following of a "change in control," then (a) we are obligated to pay severance (consisting of two times base salary in effect at the time of termination and 100% of his target annual bonus) to Dr. Toselli, plus continued health insurance benefits for a period of 18 months, (b) pay a pro rata portion of the annual bonus for the year in which the termination occurs based on a good faith determination of the attainment of the applicable goals and (c) the unvested portion of any stock options held by him will vest fully.
 The severance payments and the accelerated vesting of options are contingent on execution of a general release of claims against our company and are in addition to any accrued obligations to Dr. Toselli unpaid by us prior to the time of termination.
-Had his employment been terminated on December 31, 2019, by us without "cause" or by Dr. Toselli for "good reason," Dr. Toselli would have been entitled to severance in the aggregate amount of \$720,000 over 18 months.
+Had his employment been terminated on December 31, 2017, Dr. Toselli would not have been entitled to any payment.

 Richard Christopher, Chief Financial Officer.
-Under our employment agreement with Mr. Christopher, if we terminate Mr. Christopher's employment without "cause" or if he terminates his employment for "good reason" (each as defined in the 2015 Plan) in each case prior to, or more than 12 months following, a change in control, then he is entitled (A) to continue to be paid his base salary as in effect on the termination date for a period of 12 months and (B) to continue to receive his benefits under our employee group health insurance plan until the earlier of (i) 6 months following the termination date or (ii) the date he becomes eligible for coverage under a new employer's group health plan.
+Under our employment agreement with Mr. Christopher, if we terminate Mr. Christopher's employment without Cause or if he terminates his employment for Good Reason, in each case prior to, or more than 12 months following, a change in control, then he is entitled (A) to continue to be paid his base salary as in effect on the termination date for a period of 12 months and (B) to continue to receive his benefits under our employee group health insurance plan until the earlier of (i) 6 months following the termination date or (ii) the date he becomes eligible for coverage under a new employer's group health plan.
 If we terminate Mr. Christopher's employment without Cause or he terminates his employment for Good Reason, in each case within 12 months following a Change in Control (as defined in the employment agreement), then he is entitled (A) to an amount equal to 1.5 times his base salary as in effect on the termination date, plus 100% of his target annual bonus, in each case at the salary and target annual bonus level in effect on the termination date or, if higher, at any time within the six month period preceding the Change in Control, (B) to acceleration in full of the vesting on all outstanding, unvested equity awards held by him and (C) to continue to receive his benefits under our employee group health insurance plan until the earlier of (i) 12 months following the termination date or (ii) the date he becomes eligible for coverage under a new employer's group health plan.
 The severance payments are contingent upon Mr. Christopher executing a general release of claims.